Newick Church of England Primary School

 In the article named ‘Is it true that some people just can’t do math’ by Daniel Willingham he states that, “automaticity with procedures and facts is important because it frees [pupils] minds to think about concepts”.
 We want our children’s working memory to be free to focus on understanding the deeper structure of mathematics and problem solving.

-In November 2023, we are excited to be launching the new NCETM ‘Mastering Number’ project in Years 4 and 5, which aims to secure firm foundations in multiplicative relationships.
+We use the NCETM ‘Mastering Number’ project in Years 4 and 5, which aims to secure firm foundations in multiplicative relationships.
 Knowledge of multiplication and division and its application forms the single most important aspect of the KS2 curriculum, and is the gateway to success at secondary schools.
 We also use our own bespoke fluency programme which focuses on times tables, called ‘Funky Fridays’, which both motivates and encourages pupils, as well as allowing us to track children’s progression through learning their times tables.
 We use a range of other resources to support fluency, including the NCETM Ready to Progress criteria, which allows us to revisit and consolidate key learning.
+Children at Newick count daily in each year group, using our bespoke counting stick, to support them becoming confident and develop automaticity in their times tables and related division facts, which they can apply across the mathematics curriculum.

-Any further questions, please contact our subject leads: Claire Clarke and James Winn
+Any further questions, please contact our subject leads: Claire Clarke and Alex Oldfield

 Useful Resources